Pacific nations employ island fortress tactics to combat coronavirus spread

 While all Pacific nations have introduced wide-spread restrictions on international travelers over the past several weeks, some are now completely isolating their island populations.

-The United States-backed , while those on aircraft landing to refuel are being restricted from human-to-human contact.
+The United States-backed Marshall Islands this week suspended all incoming air travel, while those on aircraft landing to refuel are being restricted from human-to-human contact.

 Cruise ships have been denied port calls in New Caledonia, Tonga, Cook Islands and Samoa, among others, over the past fortnight, as local authorities tighten controls.